-As a follow-up to my previous post, Libby’s Lifestyle FAQ, following is my response to the question: What are the best credit cards for someone who frequently travels and stays in hotels?
+As a follow-up to my previous post, Libby’s Lifestyle FAQ, a reader asked, “What are the best credit cards for someone who frequently travels and stays in hotels?”

 The Points Guy credit card section has additional information about the variety of credit cards and perks.
 However, keep in mind that The Points Guy gets paid by the credit card companies.
-I share my information just as an objective traveller who’s done her own research.
+I share my information just as an objective traveler who’s done her own research.

 For more details and more tips, check out my book Hotel Sweet Home on Amazon.